Marshall Henderson: Senior year

-Henderson missed the first regular season game against Troy, making his return versus the Coastal Carolina Chanticleers and scored 19 points in a 72–70 win.
-He had a controversial altercation while playing against Penn State, where he got into it with two fans who were heckling him.
+Henderson missed the first regular-season game against Troy, making his return versus the Coastal Carolina Chanticleers and scored 19 points in a 72–70 win.
+He had a controversial altercation while playing against Penn State, with two fans heckling him.
 He scored 19 points on the way to a 79–76 victory.
 He had one of his worst games against Kansas State, in which he went four for eighteen for 13 points.
-However, he immediately followed up with one of his best games, against Oregon, scoring 39 points against 13th ranked Ducks.
-Henderson also missed the first two regular season SEC games versus in-state rival Mississippi State and Auburn.
+However, he immediately followed up with one of his best games, against Oregon, scoring 39 points against the 13th-ranked Ducks.
+Henderson also missed the first two regular-season SEC games versus in-state rival Mississippi State and Auburn.
 He returned for conference play against LSU and scored 25 points and went 7–16 in shooting, including 6–12 from beyond the arc, as well as a four-point play.
-He also tallied a career-high 7 assists versus the Tigers.
-Against Mizzou, Marshall Henderson scored 29 points and added another 5 assists.
-Against then #2 ranked Florida Gators, Henderson scored 22 points in the first half, but the Florida defense shut Henderson down in the second half, winning 75–71.
-Against Alabama, Marshall Henderson broke Pat Bradley's record for consecutive games with a 3-point shot with 61.
+He also tallied a career-high seven assists versus the Tigers.
+Against Mizzou, Marshall Henderson scored 29 points and added five assists.
+Against then-second-ranked Florida Gators, Henderson scored 22 points in the first half, but Florida shut Henderson down in the second half, winning 75–71.
+Against Alabama, Marshall Henderson broke Pat Bradley's record for consecutive games with a three-point shot with 61.
 Henderson's record currently stands at 66 games.
-Versus instate rivals Mississippi State, Marshall Henderson and Jarvis Summers led the Rebels to a comeback win.
+Against in-state rival Mississippi State, Henderson and Jarvis Summers led the Rebels to a comeback win.
 Down 13 points in the second half, Henderson willed the team to a victory, scoring 21 points.
 In the SEC Tournament quarterfinals versus Georgia, Henderson had one of the worst games of his career, scoring 19 points and shooting 5–21 and 2–16 from beyond the arc.